open2b/scriggo-site/site/from-jinja-to-scriggo.md

 ## Importing other template files

-Scriggo has the _import_ statement, just like Jinja , but with some differences.
+Scriggo has the _import_ declaration, just like Jinja, but with some differences.

 There are several form of _import_ available.